I'm going to share with you the best of our free homeschooling curriculum for home school science.

 It's been tried and tested on my homeschool children William and Catherine.

-They both love science - as you can see in the photo! - and William has now been accepted by Oxford University to study Chemistry.
+They both love science - as you can see in the photo! - and William is now at Oxford University studying Chemistry.

 Who could ask for more?

-What you'll see is that your role is not to answer questions so much as to encourage wonder.
+You'll see that your role is not to answer questions so much as to encourage wonder.

 It is curiosity which is the mark of a true scientist.